OmarV1/MLSec_Workshop_CyberClub_UPM/README.md

 # Capstone__Project

-### undergrade reasrech on the best Machine Learning IDS model
+### reasrech on the best Machine Learning IDS model